 - Topic I After learning the physics of rocketry, which plays a vital role in the modern world, students then brainstorm, construct and launch a rocket of their own in groups.
 CAS designs are manufactured using laser cutters and 3D printing.
 With physics principles in mind, students need to consider the shape of the nose cone and tail fins, as well as the height of the rocket body to construct the most aerodynamic rocket.
 The engineering process is used to create and improve design ideas and physical science and mathematics are used to ensure the structure is strong enough to withstand all forces acting upon it.
 Using clinometers and applying the rules of trigonometry, students are able measure the altitude of their rocket and compare it to other groups.
-A cycle of reflection and improvement is applied to refine the design. - Topic 2 Further developing the skills for designed solutions to real world problems and building students capabilities with software, students will create a working model of a traffic light using an Arduino Uno microcontroller and electronic components.
-Each pair must; use Fusion360 to design a suitable traffic light casing to hold LED lights; employ Adobe Illustrator to design a working 4-way road intersection, including real world road markings.
-Traffic flow is managed by coding an Arduino microcontroller.
-There are many opportunities for students to self-extend while demonstrating competency by creating efficient and effective software code and building the physical components of their intersection. - Topic 3 For their final unit, students draw on their skills to identify a real-world problem that lies under 'Goal II: Sustainable Cities and Communities' from the United Nation's 17 Sustainability Goals.
+A cycle of reflection and improvement is applied to refine the design. - Topic 2 Further developing skills for designed solutions to real world problems and building students capabilities with software, students will create a working model of an Environmental Awareness Response System (EARS) device that can detect relevant conditions at a mine site using Micro:bit,; for example, changes in carbon dioxide levels, earthquakes and temperature levels.
+As a minimum, the device should be able to detect and respond to a change in conditions and can use manual input.
+Computer Aided Design (CAD) software will also be used to create 3D printed components for your device.
+Additional points are gained by automating the detection and response or adding visual outputs, audio outputs and relevant additional features.
+Along with demonstrating their prototype, students will also be required to complete a trouble shooting activity to find simple errors in a section of coding.
+There are many opportunities for students to self-extend while demonstrating competency by creating efficient and effective software code and building the physical components of their EARS. - Topic 3 For their final unit, students draw on their skills to identify a real-world problem that lies under 'Goal II: Sustainable Cities and Communities' from the United Nation's 17 Sustainability Goals.
 In this project, students follow the engineering cycle to identify a problem, then; research and imagine possible solutions for this problem; plan and create a model or prototype of the solution; and test and improve their model.
 In a Shark Tank style event, a panel of industry representatives are invited to be the 'sharks', and select students deliver a presentation that outlines their problem and solution.